GideonBear/pre-commit-hooks/README.md

 ## Python version support

 This project currently supports Python 3.12 and up.
-This required may be increased in a major version bump.
+This requirement may be increased with a major version bump.
-These hooks are guaranteed to always work in [pre-commit.ci](https://pre-commit.ci)
+These hooks are guaranteed to always work in [pre-commit.ci](https://pre-commit.ci).

 # Hooks